 - The shipper will tender the load to the IMC.

-- The IMC will coordinate the pick up the freight load from the shipper’s dock and dray the load to the origin ramp.
+- The IMC will coordinate to pick up the freight load from the shipper’s dock and dray the load to the origin ramp.

 - (There may be a point where the intermodal shipment must be weighed)